 With EndNote it is possible to search directly for an article’s full text.
 To get the most out of this extra service, some settings have to be entered when using EndNote on your own computer.
 This is not a fool proof mechanism but can help to import PDF documents into EndNote.

-11.EndNote & Reviews (systematic) - some tips and tricks
+12.EndNote & Systematic Reviews - some tips and tricks

-In the two articles downloadable in PDF – one describing the ‘de-duplication’ method, and the other on ‘reviewing retrieved references’ – it is stated that styles and a filter need to be installed.
+For EndNote X9.3.3 researchers published two articles downloadable in PDF – one describing the ‘de-duplication’ method, and the other on ‘reviewing retrieved references’.
+Their tips are still usefull however, a lot of commando’s and buttons have been changed in EndNote 20.
+In these articles it is stated that styles and a filter need to be installed.
 This might NOT be necessary when EndNote is already pre-installed on your computer.
 Please check the available styles and filters in your EndNote version, when already installed.

 Because some people seem to have problems understanding the “de-duplication” method in writing, a downloadable flowchart has been created depicting the steps to take, to make the de-duplication process as effective as possible.
 In addition, the flowchart describes a method to correct for abbreviated journals titles from PubMed, which makes the semi-automatic de-duplication with EndNote even more effective.